gmurdocca/etheraffle/README.md

 - Run `make test`
 - Deploy the contract to Ropsten network: `make deploy`

+Notes:
-Note: If you already use MetaMask, consider installing a separate browser, eg. IceCat (Firefox fork), and installing the MetaMask addon on that.
+- If you already use MetaMask, consider installing a separate browser, eg. IceCat (Firefox fork), and installing the MetaMask addon on that.
+- If you want to re-deploy the Contract, run `make deploy ARGS="--reset"`